pixelmord/prototype-demo/README.md

-# Prototype demo
+# Prototype demo (micro frontend architecture)

-This is a hello world setup for rapidly building prototypes that despite being a prototype can be quickly adapted and deployed to GCloud and integrated with a CI system of your choice
+This is a hello world setup for rapidly building prototypes that despite being a prototype can be quickly adapted and deployed to GCloud and integrated with a CI system of your choice.

 ## project packages

-### frontend
+### frontend-proxy

-The frontend application that implements the business logic.
+The frontend proxy application that implements the business logic for the microfrontend architecture.

+### frontend-shell

+The frontend shell layout application.

 ### design-system

 The design system that consists of design artifacts to build consistent applications.

+### team-checkout

+Micro-App for the promotion domain.

+### team-product

+Micro-App for the product domain.

 ### frontend-api